konstapo/2021-Fake-News-MediaEval-Task/README.md

 The ***Text-Based Conspiracy Theories Recognition*** subtask development dataset files are provided in CSV format with the following fields defined:
 * *TweetID* - a FakeNews task internal tweet ID, do not match with the original tweet ID.
 * *Binary Flag for Suppressed cures* - a flag indicating that the correcponding conspiracy theory is mentioned in the papticular tweet, 1 == mentioned, 0 == not mentioned (the same for the following Binary Flag fields).
-* *Binary Flag for Mind Control* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
+* *Binary Flag for Behaviour and Mind Control* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
 * *Binary Flag for Antivax* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
 * *Binary Flag for Fake virus** - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
 * *Binary Flag for Intentional Pandemic* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
 * *Binary Flag for Harmful Radiation/ Influence* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
-* *Binary Flag for Population reduction/ control* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
+* *Binary Flag for Population reduction* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
 * *Binary Flag for New World Order* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
 * *Binary Flag for Satanism* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
 * *Tweet Text* - full tweet text block.
 Note that this field ends with the end of the CSV file line and it can contain extra commas that are not separators.